Governikus/AusweisApp/docs/sdk/commands.rst

   - **tcTokenURL**:
     URL to the TcToken.
 This is equal to the desktop style activation URL.
     *(http://127.0.0.1:24727/eID-Client?tcTokenURL=)*

+  - **developerMode**: True to enable "Developer Mode" for test cards according to BSI TR-03124-1, otherwise false.

   - **handleInterrupt**: True to automatically handle system dialog on iOS, otherwise false.